 Name Туре Description VisitStarted System Generated by the Browser Tier when the visitor starts visiting the website and enters the first page.
 It creates a new visit resource and then all the pages visited by the visitor are associated with this visit resource.
 PageEntered System Generated by the Browser Tier when the visitor enters a page.
-The Backend Server creates a page resource which is associated with the visit.
-The page resource can be associated with an identity and a session, according to the identification scope of the visitor.
+The Web Engagement Server creates a page resource which is associated with the visit.
+The page resource can be associated with an identity according to the identification scope of the visitor.
 PageExited System Generated by the Browser Tier when the visitor exits a page.
-The Backend Server updates page resource accordingly.
+The Web Engagement Server updates page resource accordingly.
 If the visitor comes back to the page, a new page resource is created.
 SignIn System Generated by the Browser Tier when the visitor signs in (or is authenticated with the company web portal).
-It captures the identification information processed to authenticate the visitor, for instance, the e-mail
+It captures the identification information processed to authenticate the visitor, for instance, the email

 Name Туре Description address used to login.
-When the Backend Server receives this event, it updates or creates the identity resource associated with the identifier.
-Additionally, it creates a new session with a unique sessionID across the visit, which becomes the new active session for the current visit.
+When the Web Engagement Server receives this event, it updates or creates the identity resource associated with the identifier.
 SignOut System Generated by the Browser Tier when the visitor signs out.
-The end date of the session resource is updated and the session is no longer the visit's current active session.
 UserInfo System Generated when the Browser Tier submits information about the visitor.
 This event occurs when the visitor is recognized or updates his or her profile information.
 Timeout or InactivityTimeout Business Default business event with Timeout set to 10 seconds.
 Generated when the visitor's mouse is no longer moving.
 This Business event needs customization through the DSL rules.
 See Managing Business Events for details.
 Search Business Default business event.
 Generated when the web visitor is searching on the website.
 This Business event needs further DSL customization.
 See Managing Business Events for details.
 Custom name Business Custom business event created through DSL customization.
 See Managing Business Events for details.